 - using a square

 When combined with the previous teaching, these are the strategies that will have your students multiplying fluently by the end of the year.
 The strategies also develop the sense of multiplicative reasoning that is carried on through fifth grade.

 You can read more about these strategies on this blog post: Frustrated That Students Don’t Know the Multiplication Facts?

 Here’s a video of the halving and doubling strategy being used:

 Do you need your students to practice solving multiplication equations using arrays, equal groups, and number lines?
 Do you need your students to practice solving multiplication word problems?
 Do you need to have your students practice virtually?
 Then, check out this newest resource for multiplication: a self-checking Google Slides Multiplication Practice Game!

 You Can Get a Guide to These Strategies for FREE!

 At first, students practice these strategies with paper and pencil (or laminated templates and dry erase markers).
-Once they get some practice, we try to do some example as mental math.
+Once they get some practice, we try to do some examples as mental math.
 Using these strategies as mental math strategies is the ultimate goal.

-The resource comes with teaching posters, teaching suggestions, games for practice, practice templates, practice pages and more.
-If you sign up for my Newsletter to get the FREE Guide to Achieving Multiplication Fluency I’ll also send you some information on how to get the Multiplication Fluency Resources package at a discount!
+The resource comes with teaching posters, teaching suggestions, games for practice, practice templates, practice pages, and more.
+If you sign up for my Newsletter to get the FREE Guide to Achieving Multiplication Fluency, I’ll also send you some information on how to get the Multiplication Fluency Resources package at a discount!